How is a Montessori program different from other school options?

 The Montessori method is an approach to learning, and as such, has no distinction of class or intelligence.
-It has been used successfully with children between the ages of 2 1/2 and 18, in all parts of the world, from all socioeconomic levels representing the average, gifted, retarded, emotionally disturbed and physically handicapped child.
+It has been used successfully with children between the ages of 2 1/2 and 18, in all parts of the world, from all socioeconomic levels representing the average, gifted, and special needs child.
 It is not associated with any particular religious persuasion.

 Tuition in Montessori programs throughout the country tends to be higher than in other programs because of the extensive materials, encompassing environment, balanced curriculum and highly trained staff.
 It is, however, a very reasonable cost in contrast to other activities you would plan for yourself or your child.
 To give your child the finest possible experience in his most sensitive years is to give him a strong foundation throughout his life, and probably ward off investment, later, to correct or remedy that which was missed.
 Many educators believe it is a wise decision to invest in a child’s preschool education because the child who enjoys learning and becomes self-directed at the critical preschool age, will benefit through all his years of learning.